-Dual-study programme A dual-study programme is organised in such a way that education is alternated with one or more periods of professional practice related to the study programme.
+Diploma supplement Document drawn up in accordance with a European format that is added to the alternated with one or more periods of professional practice related to the study programme.
 The study programme therefore consists of an educational segment and a professional placement segment, both of which are integral parts of the study programme.